-Why learn the most common Italian phrases and sentences first
+Why learn the most common Italian phrases first

 You just need to start with the most common Italian phrases to make basic sentences.

-Have real conversations with basic Italian phrases from day one
+Have real conversations with basic Italian sentences from day one

-Feel how easy it is to learn become confident
+Feel how easy it is to become confident

 Become fluent quicker with common sentences

-Starting with the basics, we quickly lay a foundation for you to learn more complex Italian phrases and sentences.
-We gradually build your Italian knowledge so you get fluent faster than you could imagine.
+You can gradually build your knowledge so you get fluent faster than you could imagine.